gautemo/Gaute-Meek-Olsen/src/dev-blog/schedule-our-lambda-function.md

 aws lambda add-permission --function-name twitter-bot-vue-3 --action lambda:InvokeFunction --principal events.amazonaws.com --source-arn <rule-arn-from-above> --statement-id my-scheduled-event
 ```

 At last, we will use put-targets to add the Lambda function to the rule.
-First we need to run `aws lambda list-functions` and copy the FunctionArn for the function.
+First, we need to run `aws lambda list-functions` and copy the FunctionArn for the function.

 ```bash
 aws events put-targets --rule FiveMinRule --targets "Id"="1","Arn"="<function-arn>"